Data Science Career Track

 Most companies consider a candidate's work history and education when hiring for a data science position.
 A degree in computer science, particularly an advanced degree, can provide a competitive advantage to a candidate.
 Companies also look for expertise in areas like data analysis, big data, and machine learning.

-Data engineers develop and prototype computer code designed to maintain/organize large datasets and identify trends in the data.
-They need experience designing databases and a familiarity with multiple coding languages, such as Python and Java.
+Data engineers extract, transform, and load data from its source to a target location.
+They need experience designing databases and a familiarity with multiple coding languages, such as Python, Java, and Scala.
 These engineers often work in teams and must carefully document their work to better collaborate with other team members.

-PayScale reports that data engineers earn an average salary of $92,300 annually.
-Entry-level data engineers take home an average of $77,410, while experienced data engineers earn $118,950.
+As of September 2021, PayScale reports that data engineers earn an average salary of $92,500 annually.
+Entry-level data engineers take home an average of $77,260, while experienced data engineers earn $118,310.

 Data engineering professionals often hold a degree in computer engineering or computer science.
 Work experience and graduating from a data science bootcamp may be sufficient to secure an entry-level position, though some employers may still require a college degree.